-This problem of errors might lead hospitals to underinvest in care even if the courts’ valuation of reasonable harm is correct on average.
-To see why, let us assume that while the reasonable harm is 100, courts err and may decide that the reasonable harm is 70 or 130 with equal probability.
-The hospital can invest 15 in care measures that reduce harm from 120 to 100, but it would not do so.
-The hospital’s expected liability if it invests in this care measure is 15 (50% chance it will have to pay 30 in damages) and 25 if it fails to invest in the care measure (50% chance it will have to pay 50 in damages).
-Meaning the hospital must invest 15 to reduce its expected liability by 10.
+Thus, even if courts generally value reasonable harm correctly, errors may lead hospitals to underinvest in care.
+To see why, let us assume that while the reasonable harm is 100, there is an equal probability that a court will err and decide that it is 70 or 130.
+Hospitals can invest 15 in measures that reduce harm from 120 to 100, but would not do so.
+If they invest in such measures, their expected liability is 15 (50% chance they will have to pay 30 in damages), and 25 if they do not invest in such measures (50% chance they will have to pay 50 in damages).
+That means a hospital must invest 15 to reduce its expected liability by 10.
 The following table illustrates the problem.

 Table 1: Errors in the estimation of reasonable harm